Cashing a check is quick and easy once you understand the steps, including where to cash a check, what you need to bring, and how much it may cost.

 Protect yourself from check fraud

-For more information on how to spot and report a suspicious check, see our Fraud Prevention hub.
+For more information on how to spot fraudulent or suspicious checks, take a look at our Fraud Prevention hub.

-Save time and money by cashing your check at Money Services, located in the Kroger Family of Stores.
-Find your local check cashing store today.
+Save time and money by cashing your check at Money Services, located in the Kroger Family of Companies.